Beko and the tech of Turkish coffee.

 Most of the Bekos come with a can of Mehmet Effendi, which is from Turkey’s largest roaster.
 It’s readily available on Amazon and comes ground superfine in special cans keep it fresh tasting for two years.
 The downside is that Mehmet Effendi has an acquired, sulphury taste, which becomes obvious if you make it too strong.
 You get used to it surprisingly quickly, but if it’s a turnoff, try grinding your own.

 In Turkey the most important things is the fineness of the grind, provided the bean is Arabica.
 The first time I had Turkish Coffee it was made with good-old 8 O’Clock whole-bean coffee that had the hell ground out of it.
 Even if you use the grinder in the store, their espresso and Turkish grind are not fine enough, so a spice mill or Turkish grinder like the Zassenhaus Havanna (the Mercedes Benz of grinders) is the best option for getting the grind almost to the fineness of talc.
 You can use any medium roast, 100% Arabica whole bean coffee.
 8 O’Clock’s original bean is reasonably priced and makes a wonderfully smooth cup.
+I’m currently liking Starbucks Costa Rica for it’s smoothness and lesser acidity.

 Tips for the Beko.